 Genital psoriasis may be part of more generalised psoriasis.
 Psoriasis has multifactorial genetic and environmental causes.
 These are not fully understood.
 In the genital area, specific factors to consider include:

 Psoriasis in the genital area may also be worsened by contact with irritants such as:

-The diagnosis of psoriasis is usually made on the basis of its clinical appearance.
+The diagnosis of psoriasis is usually made by its clinical appearance, with symmetrical, circumscribed erythematous plaques.
 Laboratory tests such as swabs and skin biopsies are rarely necessary.